Dark Side of Human Consciousness Concept

 The number of elements that are involved in the Dark Factor equation is large.
 It is not the quantity of elements causing Dark Factor to become extreme, but the impact those experiences have on a person’s subjective processing that makes the Dark Factor dangerous.
 Some of these facets include genetics, family dynamics, emotional intelligence, peer acceptance, subjective processing and developmental milestones and experiences.

-The Dark Singularity is a theoretical concept similar to the definition ofat the center of a black hole.
-When this writer attempts to illustrate the concept of the Dark Singularity, he uses astronomy and as a metaphor to describe this concept.
+The Dark Singularity is a theoretical concept similar to the definition of singularity at the center of a black hole.
+When this writer attempts to illustrate the concept of the Dark Singularity, he uses astronomy and cosmology as a metaphor to describe this concept.
 In astrophysics, the singularity is the absolute center of a black hole that is incredibly small, but dense in mass beyond mathematical comprehension.
 The theory suggests that the singularity is so dense and powerful, modern laws of physics and their mathematical equations become entangled.

 A black hole is the huge expanse of space surrounding the singularity and so dense light cannot escape its grasp.
 At the center of all galaxies as well as ours, the Milky Way, is an all-powerful black hole with an infinitely small singularity at its center chock full of awesome energy.
 The Dark Singularity, as it applies to Dark Psychology, is the absolute center of the Dark Psychology universe.
 Simply put, the Dark Singularity is made of pristine evil & unadulterated pure malevolence.
 Farthest to the right of the Dark Continuum is the Dark Singularity.
-Also part of the human condition is the Dark Singularity that no one ever reaches.
+Also, part of the human condition is the Dark Singularity that no one ever reaches.
 The person who comes closest to the Dark Singularity is the advanced & severe psychopath who victimizes others with minimal motivation or purpose for his actions.

 Because all behavior is purposive, the Dark Singularity is a theoretical destination never reached.
 The Dark Singularity is approached, but without arrival.
 The center of Dark Singularity is best explained as “Predators Who Prey Without Purpose.”
 The closer a person approaches the Dark Singularity, the more heinous and malevolent their behavior becomes.
 At the same time, their modus operandi becomes less purposeful.
 As stated, this is an abstract concept that this writer will outline in his later writings.